 The Tradeoffs theme song was composed by Ty Citerman, with additional music this episode from Blue Dot Sessions and Epidemic Sound.

-This episode was produced by Ryan Levi and mixed by Andrew Parrella and Cedric Wilson.
-Editing assistance from Cate Cahan.
+This episode was reported by Ryan Levi, edited by Dan Gorenstein and Cate Cahan, and mixed by Andrew Parrella and Cedric Wilson.

 Special thanks to: Suresh Balu, Jeff Smith and Jordan Everson.